 Two large-bore intravenous catheters, an arterial line, and an NGT are placed.
 The stomach is lavaged, and 300 mL of bright red blood with coffee grounds appearance are observed.
 The patient’s blood pressure has decreased to 70/55 mm Hg, and his heart rate is 137 bpm.
 The gastrointestinal medicine service has been consulted.

 What is the differential diagnosis for GIB in this patient?

 The differential diagnosis of GIB in critically ill patients is broad (Table 32-1).
 Observation of bright red blood with coffee grounds appearance on NGT lavage suggests an upper gastrointestinal (UGI) source (originating proximal to the ligament of Treitz).
 UGI bleeding accounts for approximately 75% of GI bleeds and has a mortality rate of 20% to 30% in hospitalized patients.1 Intensive care unit (ICU) patients whose lungs are mechanically ventilated for > 48 hours and have coagulopathy, a history of GI ulceration, or bleeding within the last 12 months or two of the following risk factors: sepsis, ICU admission > 7 days, occult bleeding of ≥ 6 days, or daily use of 250 mg of hydrocortisone or an equivalent are at risk for stress-related mucosal damage.2 A history of alcoholism, cirrhosis, or portal hypertension is often elicited in patients with variceal bleeding.
-Although melena is more common in patients with UGI bleeding, ...
+Although melena is more common in patients ...